xdata-skylark/libskylark/doc/sphinx/nla.rst

      rand_svd(A, target_rank, U, S, V, params, context);

 The **rand_svd** function accepts certain combinations of matrix types for the input A and the SVD factors:
-U, S and V. Currently, the matrix types are Elemental MC/MR or elem::Matrix types.
+U, S and V. Currently, the matrix types are Elemental MC/MR or El::Matrix types.

 For a running example, please see *libskylark/examples/rand_svd.cpp*.